Art Spectrum, Gamblin, Golden, Langridge, NAM and a few other interesting products in other brands but as the list is long so… please scroll down.

 Mediums To help the application of colours when underpainting, the colours are often thinned to a more fluid consistency.
 Avoid using only a solvent as this often leads to underbound oil paint that will crack or dust off.
 Some oil paints which are slow driers should be avoided in underpainting because the underlayers will remain mobile and move as they dry.
 This causes cracking of the fast drying colours which may be used on top of them.
 Pigments to avoid in underpainting: Cadmiums, Ivory and Lamp Black, Zinc White, Arylide Yellow.

-- Low Toxic Paint Medium: Flow medium based on odourless low toxic solvent.
+- Flow Medium: Flow medium based on odourless low toxic solvent.
 Dramatically reduces the exposure to more harmful solvents.
 Tacks-up with an open surface perfect for wet in wet technique.
 Pales colours stay bright while deep tones are enriched.

 - Low Toxic Gel Medium: Free-flowing medium for oils that improves paint handling.
 Quickly dries to a tack but remains fresh so that it may still be painted into.
 Perfect for wet on wet technique.
 Stand Oil base ensures non-yellowing of artwork.
 Pale colours stay bright while deep tones are enriched.